rick13245/IRIS/README.md

-﻿# ITMS‑IRIS — Architecture Overview
+﻿# IRIS — Architecture Overview

 This document explains how the system is structured and how data flows through it.